Unjustified Revulsion Towards Investing In Chinese Companies

 Source: YouTube (screengrab by ALT Perspective)

 Nevertheless, I think I should try harder and so let me continue my efforts here so that we can move on to focus on the investment merits of the companies instead of being clouded by the nationalistic fervor.
 After all, the vocal few have regarded investments in Chinese companies as a proxy for supporting the Chinese government and the negative sentiment has been getting in the way of rationally looking at the investment merits.
-I have also been accused of being a 'CCP sycophant' by some readers so there's a need for me to defend my train of thoughts to avoid unnecessary distractions from the gist of my articles.
+I have also been accused of being a 'CCP sycophant' by some readers, so there's a need for me to defend my train of thoughts to avoid unnecessary distractions from the gist of my articles.

-Why didn't China lockdown Wuhan, the supposed origin of the outbreak, earlier?
+Why didn't China lock down Wuhan, the supposed origin of the outbreak, earlier?

 Look, there's plenty of voracious debate among the population and between politicians in March whether New York should be in 'full lockdown' even as the death toll in the U.S. had surpassed 2,000.
 Do we expect China to have it any easier, considering that they have the same worries about jobs and hoarding concerns on supplies whether for food, personal protective equipment, and yes, toilet papers?